prime-slam/SOLVE/README.md

 * Mapping of the same landmarks between different images based on SLAM data association
 * Editing and fine-tuning landmarks positions and association

-## Important!

-At the moment, the visualization of landmarks and frames is being converted to OpenGL rendering, and most of the functionality of the application **in the master branch** of the repository **does not work**!

-If you want to take advantage of **all the features of the application**, use this repository branch: [https://github.com/prime-slam/SOLVE/tree/old-scene-realization](https://github.com/prime-slam/SOLVE/tree/old-scene-realization).

 ## Get started

 Follow instructions in the [User Guide](https://github.com/prime-slam/SOLVE/wiki/How-to-get-started)